kenanmasri/e3lm/README.md

 ## So what is this exactly?

-3LM is a simple, interpreted language used alongside Python.
+3LM is a structure language parsed in Python.

 It is used for defining objects and structures, intended mainly to help write structured content fast and with ease.
 Whether you are a scientist, a programmer or an educator, 3LM can be useful for you.